-The School is committed to safeguarding and promoting the welfare of children and will follow the procedures for 'Safer Recruitment' as outlined in the Every Child Matters agenda and the Children Act 2004 and with regard to Keeping Children Safe In Education guidance (KCSIE, September 2022).
-In accordance with the recommendations set out in SCSRE, KCSIE and the requirements of The Education (Independent School Standards) Regulations 2014 and the Boarding schools: national minimum standards, the School carries out a number of pre-employment checks in respect of all prospective employees.
-This includes s128 checks for the recruitment of governors.
+The School is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.
+The School will follow the procedures for 'Safer Recruitment' as outlined in Safeguarding Children and Safer Recruitment in Education (2007), the Every Child Matters agenda, the Children Act 2004 and with regard to Keeping Children Safe In Education guidance (KCSIE, September 2024).
+All staff will be required to undergo child protection screening appropriate to the post, including checks with past employers and the Disclosure and Barring Service (DBS).
+A DBS for checks on volunteers is free.